Greying of hair: Causes

 Grey or white hair is not caused by a true grey or white pigment, but is due to a lack of pigmentation and melanin.
 The clear hairs appear as grey or white because of the way light is reflected from the hairs.

 The change in hair colour occurs when melanin ceases to be produced in the hair root and new hairs grow in without pigment.
 The stem cells at the base of hair follicles produce melanocytes, the cells that produce and store pigment in hair and skin.
 The death of the melanocyte stem cells causes the onset of greying.
 It remains unclear why the stem cells of one hair follicle may fail to activate well over a decade before those in adjacent follicles less than a millimeter apart.

 In non-balding individuals, hair may grow faster once it turns grey.
 Unlike in the skin where pigment production is continuous, melanogenesis in the hair is closely associated with stages of the hair cycle.
-Hair is actively pigmented in the anagen phase and is "turned off" during the catagen phase, and absent during telogen.
-Thus, a single hair cannot be white on the root side, and colored on the terminal side.
+Melanin production pauses during the catagen phase as a follicle detaches old hair to prepare a new hair.
+Hair partially greys when melanin production stops late in the anagen cycle while hair is still growing, and fully gray hair begins when new melanin does not begin production again during the next anagen phase.
+Thus, hair typically begins to grey at the roots, but new hair may grow fully grey while most hair is still normally pigmented.

 Several genes appear to be responsible for the process of greying.
 Bcl2 and Bcl-w were the first two discovered, then in 2016, the IRF4 (interferon regulatory factor 4) gene was announced after a study of 6,000 people living in five Latin American countries.
 However, it found that environmental factors controlled about 70% of cases of hair greying.

 Greying of hair may be triggered by the accumulation of hydrogen peroxide and abnormally low levels of the enzyme catalase, which breaks down hydrogen peroxide and relieves oxidative stress in patients with vitiligo.
 Since vitiligo can cause eyelashes to turn white, the same process is believed to be involved in hair on the head (and elsewhere) due to aging.

 In some cases, grey hair segments due to stress, chemicals, or a nutrient deficiency may reverse when the issue resolves.